Sea Witch Plans Page

 Left: Part of Ship- ping Cradle Plan.

 About the time Janet Peters first contacted this website, Greg Jordan (owner of the Sea Spirit "Lobo de Mar"), became involved in the search for Sea Witch plans.
 His efforts soon began to bear fruit.
 George Hylkema, owner of the Sea Dragon, allowed Greg to copy a few sheets he had.
 This included the main construction plan sheet, the midship section construction drawing, the main mast plan, and some other plan details (see below).
-These plans are dated 1945, and are the plans that produced the Wilbos built after Sea Witch and Sea Rover, and were sold during the 1950's and early 1960's to both individuals and boatyards.
+These plans are dated 1945, and are the plans that produced the Wilbos built after Sea Witch and Sea Rover, and were sold during the 1950's to both individuals and boatyards.

-Then, another unexpected windfall appeared in November of 2006, as a result of Greg's continuing efforts in the quest for plans.
+Another unexpected windfall appeared in November of 2006, as a result of Greg's continuing efforts in the quest for plans.
 Robby Coleman, of Southern Cross fame, sent Greg and myself an "almost complete" scanned copy of the "table of offsets" for Sea Witch.
 Robby also provided a scanned copy of the 1937 Sea Witch lines, which had been published along with his article on Hugh Angelman in WoodenBoat magazine #147.

 Quest for the Lines of the Sea Witch.)